 Arequipa and Southern Peru

 The mysterious lines in the dirt at Nazca have captivated scientists for centuries.
 No one really knows why or how the Nazca made the intricate shapes which can only be properly seen from the air.
-Take a flight over the Nazca lines and see for yourself the bizarre markings.
+Take a flight over the Nazca lines and see the bizarre markings for yourself.

 Lima and the Coast

-Huaraz is a hiker’s dream.
+Huaraz is home to some of the best hikes in Peru.
 This town on the edge of the Sierra Blanca mountain range is a haven for hikers and mountain bikers who come to explore the breath-taking mountains and lakes of Huascaran National Park and the mountains.
 Breath-taking is apt in all senses of the word, the altitude here can be tough if you’re not properly acclimatized!

 Firmly off the tourist trail, Northern Peru is a sadly underappreciated region of Peru.
 Along the coast, visit pre-Inca ruins at Chan Chan and Trujillo, surf at Huanchaco and Mancora, and inland, explore Chachapoyas to visit waterfalls and beautiful ruins around 3 times older than Machu Picchu.